Frix-x/klippain-shaketune/README.md

      # motor_freq:
      #    /!\ This option has limitations in stock Klipper and is best used with DangerKlipper /!\
-     #    Frequencies of X and Y motor resonances to filter them using
+     #    Frequencies of X and Y motor resonances to filter them by using
      #    composite shapers.
 This requires the `[input_shaper]` config
      #    section to be defined in your printer.cfg file to work.
      # motor_freq_x: